martinwheatman/JusTalk/README.md

 and by the visual layout:
 ignoring the header and footer code!

+## To install

++ Go to the Chrome extensions webside, and add this to your browser.
+Because,This may be out of date, because it is taking a few days to upload at the moment.
+This is because this extension works on all websites.

++ Otherwise:
+- download these files in this repo into a directory/folder;
+- go to chrome://extensions
+- switch on "Developer mode"
+- Select "Load Unpacked", and load the downloads from the new directory/folder created above.

 ## Not a chatbot

 The intention of a chatbot is to engage the user in a conversation.